Low-Carb Ground Beef Cauliflower Rice Taco Bowls (Video)

 These Low-Carb Ground Beef Cauliflower Rice Taco Bowls have all the taco flavors you love in an easy cauliflower rice bowl.
-And we used frozen cauliflower rice to make an ultra easy dinner idea that's low-carb, gluten-free, and South Beach Diet Phase One.
+And we used frozen cauliflower rice to make an ultra easy dinner idea that’s low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
 If you omit the cheese and optional sour cream this can be Paleo or Whole 30 as well!
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 But I bought a few bags of the frozen cauliflower rice the next time I went to Trader Joe’s and started dreaming up idea for using it.
 (This is the one I found at my Trader Joe’s, but I hear that Target and other stores have different brands.)
 And these Low-Carb Ground Beef Cauliflower Rice Taco Bowls using frozen cauliflower rice were definitely a winner, and using the cauliflower rice made this meal much quicker to make.
 We used chopped poblano pepper added to the cauliflower rice for extra flavor, but I’ve since made the frozen cauliflower rice with just my standard green onion and garlic, and that was good as well.